XDagger/xdagj/README.md

 ## Develop

-XDAGJ already has the basic functions as a pool, and the follow-up work is to improve the stability of the system while optimizing the existing code.
+XDAGJ already has the basic functions as a pool.
+Follow-up works will improve the stability of the system and add new functions.
+The aim is to prepar for xdag to enter the meta universe.
 It is important to adopt excellent blockchain technology for XDAGJ.

 ### XDAG Mars Project